das-Abroxas/2025_Biohackathon_Documentation/src/results.md

 [DELETE] /crates/{crate-id}         Delete RO-Crate associated with the specific id from the index
 ```

-The tool also integrates a fulltext search index over all included entities of an RO-Crate metadata file.
+The tool integrates a fulltext search index over all included entities of an RO-Crate metadata file.
 The search functionality can be performed either as a fuzzy search without a cleanly defined scope or as an exact search on specific fields of entities.

 **Examples for search queries:**

-  - Full text search: "e.coli"
+- Full text search
+  : "e.coli"
-  - Search by tpye: "entity_type:Person"
+- Search by type
+  : "entity_type:Person"
-  - Search by nested property: "author.name:Smith"
+- Search by nested property
+  : "author.name:Smith"
+- Boolean query
-  - Boolean query: "name:Test AND entity_type:Dataset"
+  : "name:Test AND entity_type:Dataset"

 <div style="margin-bottom: 25px; padding:15px; display: flex; flex-direction: column; justify-content: center; align-items: center; border: 1px dashed #00A0CC;">